road-labs/ocmf-js/README.md

 }
 ```

 A more complete working example is available under [examples/verify](./examples/verify).
-Additionally, a web based
+Additionally, a browser based
 example is available under [examples/web](./examples/web), which is also hosted at https://road-labs.github.io/ocmf-js/